bbauska/W3Cx-3of5/README.md

 By default, the color selector offers many options that may either frighten some users or just not be appropriate for the purpose of the application.

-*Good news*: it is possible to restrict the choices, and also simplify the user interface, by using a <datalist> with some <option> elements inside.
+<i>Good news</i>: it is possible to restrict the choices, and also simplify the user interface, by using a &lt;datalist&gt; with some &lt;option&gt; elements inside.

 Example: click the black rectangle on the right:  .
 The following should be displayed: